Buying vs Renting: Benefits of buying

-86% of people in Britain want to own their own home, but for many renting makes more sense.
-You need to compare buying vs renting and consider the benefits of buying your home and the possible disadvantages of owning your home too.
-Weighing up the pros and cons of buying will help you choose which is the right option for you buying or renting.
+86% of people in Britain want to own their own home, but for many, renting makes more sense.
+You need to compare buying vs renting, consider the benefits of buying your home and possible disadvantages of owning your home too.
+Weighing up the pros and cons of buying will help you choose which is best for you buying or renting.